List of Futurama characters: Roberto

 Roberto (voiced by David Herman) is a criminally insane, psychotic robot who often carries a knife with which he is prone to stabbing.
+His voice is based on that of comedian Dick Shawn.
 He is often depicted as a patient receiving treatment for criminal insanity.
 In his first appearance in "Insane in the Mainframe", he is committed to an insane asylum after he targets the same bank for robbery three times in a row, and is seen killing other robots when escaping that hospital.
 In Bender's Game he states that his creators were trying to make an insane robot, but "failed".
 This violent nature is enhanced by a body that David X. Cohen and Matt Groening say is based on the shape of a tombstone.
 Roberto appears in Bender's Game as a patient in the same asylum.
 He later appears in the Middle-earth spoof scenes of that film as a role equivalent to that of Denethor.
 He briefly becomes sane after he is hit on the head during a battle, but reverts to insanity after he is immediately hit a second time.
 He appears in "Proposition Infinity" in the same asylum, this time with a sock instead of his usual knife.
 He says to Bender, "You ever kill a man with a sock?
 It ain't so hard."

 In the season 7 episode "The Six Million Dollar Mon", Roberto is arrested when he tries to rob Hermes Conrad and his wife LaBarbara of their skin.
 He is executed for this crime, but Bender later digs him up and steals his brain circuitry so that Hermes can have it installed in his own head to complete his transformation into a robot.
 When the robot tries to steal the skin from the real Hermes (reassembled by Doctor Zoidberg from the discarded body parts), it melts down due to the accumulated residue of heavy spices from LaBarbara's cooking.

-Roberto appears again in the series' penultimate episode "Stench and Stenchibility".
+Roberto appears alive in "Stench and Stenchibility" and "How the West Was 1010001".